The regime breaks another monopoly: See how private entities will be able to participate in the fuel business in Cuba

 Related videos:

-The Cuban government announced this Thursday one of the most profound economic transformations since the reforms initiated by Raúl Castro over a decade ago: the partial opening of the fuel sector to private and foreign capital participation.
+The Cuban government announced this Thursday one of the most profound economic transformations since the beginning of the reforms initiated by Raúl Castro over a decade ago: the partial opening of the fuels sector to the participation of private and foreign capital.

-The measure is part of a comprehensive package of 176 economic and social transformations presented by Prime Minister Manuel Marrero Cruz before the National Assembly of People's Power, during an extraordinary session in which the Government implicitly acknowledged the severity of the economic, energy, and financial crisis the country is facing.
+The measure is part of a comprehensive package of 176 economic and social transformations presented by Prime Minister Manuel Marrero Cruz before the National Assembly of People's Power, in an extraordinary session where the Government implicitly acknowledged the severity of the economic, energy, and financial crisis that the country is experiencing.

-Among all the proposals made public, few carry as strong a symbolic weight as the decision to allow private actors and foreign companies to participate in the importation and commercialization of fuels, an activity that for decades was almost exclusively reserved for the Cuban state.
+Among all the proposals made public, few carry as strong a symbolic weight as the decision to allow private actors and foreign companies to participate in the importation and marketing of fuels, an activity that has been virtually exclusive to the Cuban state for decades.

-The proposal is included in the so-called Axis 6: Energy Transformations, one of the most revealing chapters of the reform package.
+The proposal is outlined within the so-called Axis 6: Energy Transformations, one of the most revealing chapters of the reform package.

 Private and foreign capital will be able to import and sell fuels